-Hospice-A member who has 6 months or less to live has the right to elect hospice.
+Hospice - A benefit that provides special treatment for a member who has been medically certified as terminally ill, meaning having a life expectancy of 6 months or less.
 We, your plan, must provide you with a list of hospices in your geographic area.
 If you elect hospice and continue to pay premiums you are still a member of our plan.
 You can still obtain all medically necessary services as well as the supplemental benefits we offer.
-The hospice will provide special treatment for your state.

-Hospice care-A special way of caring for people who are terminally ill and providing counseling for their families.
+Hospice Care - A special way of caring for people who are terminally ill and providing counseling for their families.
 Hospice care is physical care and counseling that is given by a team of people who are part of a Medicare-certified public agency or private company.
 Depending on the situation, this care may be given in the home, a hospice facility, a hospital, or a nursing home.
 Care from a hospice is meant to help patients in the last months of life by giving comfort and relief from pain.